utwente-energy/alpg/README.md

 Changelog
 --------------

+**Version 1.3**
+- Creation of empty files on start
+- Added new household types, including jobless persons

 **Version 1.2**
 - Improved the PV panel model
 - Additional checks to prevent overwriting on the output folder